 - Delilah: the tabby who inspired a song.
 Freddie Mercury is known for being the frontman of the iconic band Queen, but behind the scenes the rock star was quite the feline fan.
-It’s said he owned around 10 cats in his lifetime, but the most famous feline in the Mercury cat family was an enormous tabby cat named Delilah.
+It’s said he owned around 10 kitties in his lifetime, but the most famous feline in the Mercury family was an enormous tabby cat named Delilah.
 Freddie loved Delilah so much he even dedicated one of his songs to her!

 - Orangey: the award-winning cat actor.
 If you’ve ever seen Breakfast at Tiffany’s, you probably noticed that Audrey Hepburn’s furry companion in the film is a tabby cat.
 The feline actor who played the role was named Orangey and he starred in numerous other films during his 15-year Hollywood career.
 He even earned two Patsy awards—the animal actor equivalent of an Oscar.

 - Stubbs: the popular cat mayor.
 While it’s a documented cat fact that kitties can indeed hold jobs, a small town in Alaska took it to a whole new level.
-In 1998, the town elected a tabby cat named Stubbs in a write-in campaign.
+In 1998, the town elected a ginger cat named Stubbs in a write-in campaign.
 Mayor Stubbs took his duties seriously and could be seen out and about the town drinking catnip-spiked water from margarita glasses and ruling with an iron paw.
-The beloved tabby cat served for 20 years as mayor before passing away in 2017.
+The beloved kitty served for 20 years as mayor before passing away in 2017.